kredati/cin301y22/online_learning/2020-04-01-one_last_lecture.md

 The second most important thing to understand about the material this week is that it has a story about how computational media address us that is decisively different than film theory's story about how films address us.

+### Galloway, "Networks"
+This is a difficult piece; I'm sorry for that.
+But it has a few important moments that I want us to learn from.

+The most important such momment comes at the bottom of 290, onto 291: "a new model of reading will have to be explored, one that is not hermeneutic in nature but instead based on cybernetic parsing, scanning, rearranging, filtering, and interpolating.
+This new model will need to be based on an immanent or machinic notion of software.
+The question is not simply _logos_ (discourse) but _ergon_ (work).
+Networks are not simply textual entities, they are entities in a constant labor with themselves."

+This should remind you of last week's reading on description: it is a call to move away from a reading practice concerned with _meaning_.
+In place of the phenomenologist's insistence on beginning with a first-person account, however, Galloway wants us to move away from meaning to be able to focus on _work_.

+The question for networked media, for Galloway, is not _What does it mean?_, but rather: _What does it do?
+How does it work?_

+I have some reservations about attending too much to the internal or technical operation of computational media.
+There's an ideologeme according to which you can't understand the work of digital media at a human level unless you also understand the operations of voltages, chips, cables, and code.
+As an erstwhile computer science major and somebody who writes a fair amount of code for my research, I really don't trust the priesthood of the coders to explain the operation of digital media to us.

+That said, I do think that it's worth taking seriously the idea that computational media address us in ways that are not representational, and not organized by meaning.

+The other aspect of Galloway's essay that I want to emphasize is the way his piece basically ends with a shrug.
+294: "A new exploit is necessary, one that is as asymmetrical in relationship to distributed networks as the distributed network was to the power centers of modernity....
+But this new exploit is never outside the network, is always formally within it..."
+He goes on to describe worms and viruses.
+But these do not an adequate political response make!
+"These techniques are not yet fully formed and in many cases are politically naïve if not retrograde."
+Basically, viruses are not a viable response.

+There are a two aspects I want to draw out here:
+* For Galloway, because the politics here isn't about _meaning_, the old political verities of modernism are no longer salient.
+In other words, critical theory is really good at working with meaning; it is less good at working with operation.
+But we need to learn how to think and work with non-representational media and how it operates beside or below meaning.
+* But also: we don't yet have a sense of the political forms that will be adequate to the current moment.
+If ever the apparatus theory version of critique were adequate, it sure isn't anymore.
+The work is to develop an understanding of new forms of political analysis and response.
+(This should remind you of the Latour piece from last week.)

+In various ways, the Cohen and the Fisher are responses to this particular impasse that Galloway ends with.